📖Glossary

 Custom Actions are actions that you create within the Adalo Builder.
 They are API calls to external services to perform certain actions with that outside service.
 For instance, Adalo doesn't send emails by itself, but you could create a custom action that sends a command to SendGrid to send an email.
 The custom action can then be placed on buttons, list items, forms, and other components.

-A DNS Record is a piece of information telling the DNS Provider how to connect the different pieces of your website.
-For instance, you may have a website on Wix, Mailchimp for emails, Stripe for payments, and Adalo for your app - all of them are on your custom domain name and DNS records tell the DNS provider where to get and send the information.
+A DNS Record is a piece of information telling the DNS Provider how to connect the different pieces of your project.
+For instance, you might use Wix for the marketing website, Mailchimp for emails, Stripe for payments, and Adalo for your app.
+You'll need to add and manage domain DNS records for each of these services in order to connect everything together in a convenient and transparent fashion.

 A domain name is the text one would type into a browser window to reach a particular website, or simply put, the name of a website.
 A domain name does not include the entire web address, but just the name of the organization that the address belongs to.
 Read More >